30

 Three fun East Bay restaurants:

-• World Famous Hotboys (Oakland.
+• World Famous Hotboys (Downtown Oakland.
 Nashville hot chicken.
 Mmmmm.)

 • Sons of Liberty Ale House (American restaurant with slightly quirky takes on comfort foods, and a killer drinks list.
 One long BART stop south of Coliseum in San Leandro)